Kim Poong

 Kim Jeong-hwan (born December 12, 1978), better known by his stage name Kim Poong, is a South Korean webcomic artist and television personality, appearing in many cooking programs.

 Career

-He was a cast member in the variety show Please Take Care of My Refrigerator.
+He has been a cast member on the variety show Please Take Care of My Refrigerator since the original run beginning in 2014.

 He also appeared in The Genius: Rules of the Game in 2013.